SomeGTAVCCodes/GTA-Vice-City-PS2/Mods/Mod - Map Fixes/MAP Fixes - READ.md

 2181, gf_flagstees42, 0, 66.18927002, -128.3310242, 13.33351135, 1, 1, 1, 0, 0, 0, 1
 2183, gf_flagstees43, 0, 61.65939713, 152.2718201, 20.06766891, 1, 1, 1, 0, 0, 0, 1

-Issue 		- objects Under Map:
+Issue 		- objects Under Map: Metal Walkway
 * Not sure how to fix.
 Objects only show on PS2, maybe the map editor has auto fixes and that's why the issue does not show?
 * can find floats from ipl in cheat engine and move on-the-fly. then bake into a save game.
 ^^ i prefer these methods ad they keep original content intact and still fix issues, but they are much harder to do.